-When the graduation of students in medicine is wholly separated from the duty of teaching and an impartial[•] board of examiners shall decide who shall and who shall not receive the degree of doctor in medicine, very much will be accomplished for the elevation and advancement of the profession.
+When the graduation of students in medicine is wholly separated from the duty of teaching and an impartial board of examiners shall decide who shall and who shall not receive the degree of doctor in medicine, very much will be accomplished for the elevation and advancement of the profession.
 It is striking at the very root of a great evil and will meet with opposition.

-. . .
-If this reform now suggested and urged upon the profession by the medical college in Buffalo is favored by the other colleges in the state, we shall soon be redeemed from the power and influence of a system which has disgraced the profession, lowered its standard of attainment, reflected obloquy and contempt upon its degree and come well-nigh reducing medicine as learned and practised to the level of a trade.
+the medical college in Buffalo is favored by the other colleges in the state, we shall soon be redeemed from the power and influence of a system which has disgraced the profession, lowered its standard of attainment, reflected obloquy and contempt upon its degree and come well-nigh reducing medicine as learned and practised to the level of a trade.